Use these genius tips to deep clean a bathroom faster and better than ever before. You’ll love how sparkling fresh it looks and smells.

 1. Dirty exhaust fans don’t remove humidity efficiently and spread dust everywhere when they run.
 Blast fans with compressed air to dislodge dirt, or use a vacuum dust attachment.

 2. Ceilings and walls collect an extraordinary amount of dust, even in a bathroom.
 Give yours a good cleaning with an extension duster.
 (See my Recommended Products page for the one I use.)
-Don’t forget to clean the light fixtures while you’re at it!
+Don’t forget to dust the light fixtures, too.

 4. To reduce streaks when cleaning mirrors, give them a quick dusting first.
 Polish tall mirrors by spraying them top to bottom with your favorite glass cleaner then use a microfiber floor mop to wipe them clean.
 Shorter mirrors are easy to clean by hand with a microfiber cloth.

-5. Keep mirrors fog-free after cleaning with shaving foam (not gel): spray it on lightly, then buff with a lint-free cloth until the foam is gone and the glass is streak-free.
+5. Keep mirrors fog-free after cleaning with shaving foam (not gel): spray it on lightly, buff with a lint-free cloth until the foam is gone, and the glass is streak-free.
 It works!

 7. Tackle hidden bacteria around the seat.
-If you’re potty training children — or live with messy males — it’s a good idea to completely remove the toilet seat every couple of months to give the basin a thorough cleaning.
-You’ll be amazed (and disgusted) at how much nastiness builds up around the seat bolts.
+If you’re potty training children — or live with messy males — it’s a good idea to remove the toilet seat every couple of months to give the basin a thorough cleaning.
+You’ll be amazed (and disgusted) at how much grime builds up around the seat’s bolts.
+(Related: Homemade Bathroom Disinfecting Spray.)

-8. Scour away tough stains by turning the water supply valve off then flushing to empty the bowl.
-Sprinkle the basin with a homemade soft scrubbing cleaner and use a toilet brush to power away deep stains.
+8. Scour away tough toilet stains by turning the water supply valve off, then flush to empty the bowl.
+Sprinkle the basin with scouring powder and use a toilet brush to remove stains.
 Restore the water flow and flush to rinse.
+(Related: Homemade Soft Scrub.)

 Shower and Tub

-10. Eliminate stubborn mold and mildew in shower and tub corners by soaking a cotton ball in rubbing (isopropyl) alcohol and letting it sit on the spot overnight.
+10. Eliminate stubborn mold and mildew in shower and tub corners by soaking a cotton ball in rubbing (isopropyl) alcohol or hydrogen peroxide and letting it sit on the spot overnight.

-12. Wash plastic shower curtains in the washing machine with a hand towel or two to act as scrubbers.
-Launder on warm using your regular detergent and 1 cup of white vinegar.
+12. Wash plastic or vinyl shower curtains in the washing machine with a hand towel or two to act as scrubbers.
+Launder on a delicate cycle using warm water and your usual laundry detergent.
 Hang to dry.

 13. Remove stains on the tub surround with a paste of hydrogen peroxide and baking soda.
-Dab it on the spot and wait at least 1 hour then lightly wipe away.
+Dab it on the spot and wait 20 minutes, then wipe it away.

 15. Keep your drains flowing properly by cleaning them to remove soap scum and other types of buildup.
 Once a month, remove and wash the plug with hot, soapy water.
 Sprinkle baking soda into the drain and wait 5 minutes before pouring in 2 cups of very hot white vinegar.
 The mixture will foam and bubble, scouring away residues in the pipe.

 16. Remove debris first by sweeping or vacuuming.
+This step cuts down the work required to mop.
 Don’t forget to clean the baseboards, too, since they collect a lot of lint and dust.

 17. Mop the worst spots by hand.
-Mops don’t do a good job cleaning around the base of or behind the toilet, so do this small area by hand.
-If you’re potty training boys, you might want to use an old scrub brush around the base of the toilet, too.
+Mops don’t do a good job cleaning around the base of or behind the toilet, so clean this area by hand.
+If you’re potty training boys, use an old scrub brush around the bottom of the commode, too.
 When that’s all clean, switch to a mop.

 18. Prevent mold and mildew by running the fan for at least 15 minutes after every bath and shower.